AmenAnthem/speedrun-notes-shadows-over-riva/routes/any-percent.md

 - Go to Firun Temple, take quest
 - Go to graveyard
 ## Boron's Field
-- Go to right hut, enter
 - Go to middle grave in front of gate, enter
 - Open door to left, grab everything from chests
-- Go to next door on left, fight everything
+- Go to fourth door on left, grab everything from left chest
-- Search left grave
 - Go back, left
-- Go to third door on left, grab everything from left chest
-- Go back, left
 - Go to next door on right, grab everything, ignore bookshelf
 - Go back, open hidden way next to entry, take amulets of grave
 - Leave grave
-- Go to left hut, fight
 - Leave graveyard
 ## Riva
-- Go to Firun Temple, finish quest
 - Cross bridge, Holberker cut scene
-- After cut scene go to market, sell stuff except whirlweed and magic potion
-- Buy at blacksmith: edged w., 3x shield, 5x boots
-	- For dwarf: edged w., shield, boots
-	- For warriors: shield, boots
-	- For mages: boots
-- Buy at herb dealer: 50+ whirlweed, 6 magic potions
 - Go to northern exit of market place, Lea cut scene
 - Go to bar next to Tarik, sit with Tarik
 - Go to Rat Catcher's house, enter sewers